1 x Cast iron pan, heavy based pot or a deep fryer

 Option 2: Kneading all by hand (prepare for sticky dough goodness)

 Tip the dough on to a lightly floured bench.
 Watch the video for reference as I use a slightly different style of kneading here.
-If you are kneading it by hand, it will be sticky but try not to add too much extra flour.
+If you are kneading it by hand, it will be sticky but try not to add extra flour.
+Knead for 4-5 minutes.
 You can also keep the dough in the bowl and knead it in the bowl if you prefer.

 Option 3: Hand knead for 1 minute, then stretch and fold.